Langerhans cell histiocytosis (LCH) factsheet

 Introduction

-Langerhans cell histiocytosis (LCH) is a rare disorder that involves the immune system.
-The body makes cells called histiocytes which help to fight infection in the body.
-When the body makes too many of these cells, they can move around the body and cause damage.
+Langerhans cell histiocytosis (LCH) is a rare condition that affects the immune system.
+The body makes special cells called histiocytes to fight infection.

-LCH is not a cancer, but it can behave like one.
+LCH is not cancer, but it can act like cancer.
 This is why it is treated by a cancer specialist.

 Signs and symptoms

-- bones that damage or break easily, for example the skull, legs, hips, spine and arms
+- bones that damage or break easily, like the skull, legs, hips, spine and arms

 - swelling or a lump in a bone that does not go away